Comparisons13 min read

 SiteGround Overview

-SiteGround has completely reinvented itself over the past few years.
-They moved to a Google Cloud infrastructure back in 2020, ditched cPanel (which was controversial, to put it mildly — I remember the forum complaints), and built their own control panel called Site Tools.
-That move frustrated some long-time users, but the end result is a faster, more modern hosting experience.
-I've come around on it.
+SiteGround has completely rebuilt itself in recent years.
+They moved to Google Cloud infrastructure back in 2020, ditched cPanel (which stirred up plenty of complaints — I remember the forum threads), and built their own control panel called Site Tools.
+That pivot frustrated some users, but the result is faster, more modern hosting.
+I've warmed up to it.

 What Makes SiteGround Stand Out

-The value proposition here is genuinely hard to argue with, especially on introductory pricing.
-For someone just starting out — or running a personal blog, portfolio site, or small business page — SiteGround gives you a lot of firepower at a fraction of WP Engine's cost.
+The value story here is genuinely hard to argue with, especially at intro pricing.
+For someone just starting out — or running a personal blog, portfolio, or small business site — SiteGround packs serious functionality at a fraction of WP Engine's cost.

-Their SiteGround Optimizer plugin is legitimately impressive for a free tool.
-It handles caching, image optimization, and lazy loading without you needing to install a bunch of separate plugins.
-I've deployed it on client sites and regularly seen Lighthouse performance scores jump by 15 to 25 points after a proper configuration.
+Their SiteGround Optimizer plugin is legitimately impressive as a free add-on.
+It handles caching, image optimization, and lazy loading without forcing you to install a dozen separate plugins.
+After I set it up on client sites, Lighthouse scores routinely jumped 15 to 25 points.
 Not bad for something that costs nothing extra.

-The AI features they've been rolling out through 2025 and into 2026 are worth paying attention to.
-Their AI Assistant handles basic troubleshooting, copy generation for landing pages, and site setup guidance.
-Fun fact: it's not just a chatbot wrapper slapped on top — it's actually woven into the workflow in a way that makes sense.
-Whether AI-assisted hosting is the future or just a buzzword phase, I'm genuinely not sure yet, but SiteGround's implementation is one of the more thoughtful ones I've seen.
+The AI features rolling out through 2025 and into 2026 are worth paying attention to.
+Their AI Assistant tackles basic troubleshooting, generates copy for landing pages, and walks through site setup.
+Here's the thing though — it's not just a chatbot bolted onto the platform.
+It's actually integrated into the workflow in a way that makes sense.
+Whether AI-powered hosting becomes essential or fades as a trend, I can't say for sure, but SiteGround's take is one of the more thoughtful implementations I've tested.

-Cloudflare CDN integration is baked in, and their daily backups with 30-day retention across all plans is generous for this price point.
+Cloudflare CDN comes built-in, and their daily backups with 30-day retention across all plans is generous at this price point.

 SiteGround Pricing